 Ph.D.
 The Graduate Center -- The City University of New York

 Dr. Bertram earned her Ph.D. in Social-Personality Psychology at The Graduate Center - The City University of New York.
 She teaches General Psychology, Social Psychology, Multicultural Psychology, and Psychology and Women.
 Her research interests include an examination of moral communities and their scope of justice particularly feminist and women's organizations, feminist social psychology, qualitative methodologies, and youth participatory educational projects.
 Her current research focuses on the integration and representation of disability in psychological texts, as well as how women and girls understand self-defense and rape avoidance behaviors, and how institutions such as schools enable and restrict these self-protective behaviors.
-She is co-editor (with M. Sue Crowley and Sean G. Massey) of (2010).
+She is co-editor (with M. Sue Crowley and Sean G. Massey) of Between Progress and Marginalization: LGBTQ Youth in and out of Schools (2010).

 Graduate Program Coordinator

 Dr. Hatvany received his Ph.D. in Experimental Psychology from Oklahoma State University.
 As a Social Psychologist, his research interests focus primarily on how we include things in our self-concept.
 Many things in our lives are important to us but some of those things, such as goals, groups, significant others, jobs, and possession, feel like a part of who we are as a person.
 Dr. Hatvany’s research looks to explore how this phenomenon influences motivation.
 His research also looks at the individual differences that affect motivation, such as differences in what one finds tempting or how intensely one might pursue a goal.
 In Dr. Hatvany's spare time, he enjoys walking, camping, and learning about things unrelated to Psychology.